cdacos/android-testing-tls/README.txt

 * Google Play services security provider
 See https://developer.android.com/training/articles/security-gms-provider.html
-This is best choice if your device has Google Play services installed. (e.g. You're not a typical Amazon device user, or are based somewhere like China.)
+This is the best choice if your device has Google Play services installed. (e.g. You're not a typical Amazon device user, or are based somewhere like China.)
-Note: the sample code "Updating Your Security Provider to Protect Against SSL Exploits" needed some tweaking to work.
+Note: the sample code in "Updating Your Security Provider to Protect Against SSL Exploits" needed some tweaking to work.

 * DeprecatedTLSSocketFactory
-See Florian Krauthan's excellent blog post: https://blog.dev-area.net/2015/08/13/android-4-1-enable-tls-1-1-and-tls-1-2/ It's simply a simple wrapper around SSLSocketFactory which enables the protocol "TLSv1.2".
+See Florian Krauthan's excellent blog post: https://blog.dev-area.net/2015/08/13/android-4-1-enable-tls-1-1-and-tls-1-2/ It's a simple wrapper around SSLSocketFactory which enables the protocol "TLSv1.2".

 * Ideal approach?
-if SDK > 19
-  do nothing
-elseif Google Play services available and up to date install security provider else set SSLSocketFactory to DeprecatedTLSSocketFactory
+if Google Play services available and up to date install security provider else if SDK > 19 do nothing (at least TLS 1.2 works) else set SSLSocketFactory to DeprecatedTLSSocketFactory (enable TLS 1.2)

 * About checking with https://www.howsmyssl.com/
 If you use the DeprecatedTLSSocketFactory it will always say "Your SSL client is Bad" because the